Written by Ada’s Medical Knowledge Team

 For women without visible genital warts, diagnosing the presence of HPV will often involve undergoing a gynecological exam.
 This exam will typically include a Pap test (sometimes called a Pap smear).
-A procedure usually used to test for cervical cancer, the Pap test screens the cervix for abnormal cells, which are a possible sign of HPV infection.
-If abnormal cells are found, further tests will be carried out to screen for HPV infection, as well as the presence of cervical cancer.
+5 A procedure usually used to test for cervical cancer, the Pap test screens the cervix for abnormal cells, which are a possible sign of HPV infection.
+If abnormal cells are found on the cervix, further tests will be carried out to screen for HPV infection, as well as the presence of cervical cancer.

 Genital warts treatment